guomy0611/annotation-as-search/aas_client/gui/README.md

     $ python3 __init__.py -p 8080 --host_to_connect localhost -c config.json

 Attention!
-The __init__.py has to be started from the same directory it is contained in.
-That's still a bug that hasn't been fixed yet.
+The __init__.py has to be started from the same directory it is contained in, if you want to download your annotated sentences That's still a bug that hasn't been fixed yet.
 The current situation is as following:
-As of now the internal structure of the webclient does not permit to download a file from another location than static folder of the webclient.
+As of now the internal structure of the webclient does not permit to download a file from another location than the static folder of the webclient.

 Please note that during the annotation the webclient will save a few files on the working system.
 Simply end the webclient via `Option - End Annotation Helper`.
 This will automatically delete all files created during the annotation process from the working system.

-All options can be omitted except the -c.
-TThe programm will then proceed using the default option.
-The specification of the config file can only be omitted, if the default config-file 'config.json' is in the current folder.
+All options can be omitted.
+The programm will then proceed using the default options.
-In this case the default conll-formats will be used as specified in 'config.json'.
+In this case the default conll-formats will be used as specified in __init__.py

 Use the following command to remind yourself of the options: